marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 the recipient of the ACK frame cannot deduce which packet was ECN-marked, if the ACK frame acknowledges multiple packets at once.

-This document defines an ACK frame that encodes enough information to encode what ECN marks each individual packet carried.
+This document defines an ACK frame that encodes enough information to indicate which ECN marks each individual packet carries.

 --- middle